Pregnancy risk assessment

 Non-ionising radiation

-Pregnant and breastfeeding mothers are at no greater risk than others working with non-ionising radiation.
+Pregnant and breastfeeding employees are at no greater risk than others working with non-ionising radiation.

 Examples of non-ionising radiation include: